Gibeon Constituency

+The constituency originally covered an area of 50,365 sqkm.
 In August 2013, Gibeon Constituency lost the western part of its territory, which became a constituency of its own, namely Daweb Constituency.
 As of 2020 the constituency had 3,951 registered voters.

 Politics

+Gibeon Constituency is traditionally a stronghold of the South West Africa People's Organization (SWAPO) party.
+In the 2004 regional election, SWAPO candidate Karl Kisting received 1,769 of the 3,145 votes cast and became councillor.

-The 2015 regional elections were won by Jeremias van Neel of Swapo with 1,255 votes.
+The 2015 regional elections were won by Jeremias van Neel of SWAPO with 1,255 votes.
 Niklaas Jacobus Dawson of the Rally for Democracy and Progress (RDP) came second with 206 votes, followed by Geoffrey Keramen of the Democratic Turnhalle Alliance (DTA) with 122 votes.
 The 2020 regional election was narrowly won by Paul Isaak of the Landless People's Movement (LPM, a new party registered in 2018).
 He obtained 890 votes.
 The sitting councillor van Neel (SWAPO) came second with 769 votes.